HyperAgents/hmas/CONTRIBUTING.md

 Ideas for the contributing doc to add :
 * propose a standard name for title of issues / PR / for classes and properties ?
 How to name a new class / property ?  => Open A new issue about e.g. considering a new CamelCase notation for classes/properties ??
-* the PR is usefull to make a vote and decide if we merge
+* the PR is usefull to make a vote and decide if we merge : say it !
 * talk about how to decide if a set of PR is considered as a new version : it is when all the stories features has been addressed and accepted.
 * how motivating scenario must be documented somewhere and how ontologies links to these motivating scenarios
-* the structure of this file should be : each step of the contributing process as section/subsections
+* the structure of this file should be : each step of the contributing process is explained by the plan section/subsections ?
+* separate code of conduct from the contributing file ?
+* add in PR process when we close the issue i.e. when it seems there is a consensus and capture the consensus and rationale in the ontology itself
+* add in the PR process that you must keep a record summarizing the reflections in your PR by making a link toward the issue that is related and how to do that.

 When contributing to this repository, please first discuss the change you wish to make :
+1. by opening an issue before by following the rules how to open an issue ;
+2. discuss the problem with the different contributors by following the code of conduct ;
+3. if a new feature is needed to the project, then follow the methodology how to create a new story ;
+4. do a pull request and wait for approval by following the pull request process.

+## Open an issue

+Rules to open an issue :
-1. by opening an issue before and be sure that the issue has not been opened/closed before :
+   * be sure that the issue has not been opened/closed before
    * Do not use an existing issue to talk about another issues that should be open
    * If the issue has been addressed and is closed, maybe it needs to be re-opened (how to do that ?)
    * The issue title should be specific and should address only one single issue.

-2. discuss the problem with the different contributors by following the code of conduct ;
-3. close the issue when it seems there is a consensus and capture the consensus and rationale in the ontology itself;
-4. keep a record summarizing the reflections in your PR by making a link toward the issue that is related ;
-5. do a pull request and wait for approval.
+## Code of conduct

 Please note we have a code of conduct, please follow it in all your interactions with the project.

-## Pull Request Process

-1. Ensure any install or build dependencies are removed before the end of the layer when doing a build.
-2. Update the README.md with details of changes to the interface, this includes new environment variables, exposed ports, useful file locations and container parameters.
-3. Increase the version numbers in any examples files and the README.md to the new version that this Pull Request would represent.
-The versioning scheme we use is [SemVer](http://semver.org/).
-4. (Idea: The Pull Request must have the following title "Verb + object of the PR + ref to issue" e.g. Update definition of :Artifact #IssueArtifact"
-   Create class :Toto #IssueToto
-   A- The Pull Request's name must be as concise as possible B- The PR must corresponds to an issue and only one issue (Don't do a BIG PR that groups many different issues !) )
-5. You may merge the Pull Request in once you have the sign-off of the different institution, or if you do not have permission to do that, you may request the second reviewer to merge it for you.

-## Code of Conduct

 ### Our Pledge